 - 1. Disclose compensating balances not legally restricted, lines of credit used and unused, average interest rate of short-term borrowings that are outstanding at balance sheet date, maximum amount of outstanding borrowings during the period and the weighted average rate of those borrowings. - 2.
 Time deposits and certificates of deposit constituting compensating balances not legally restricted should be disclosed. - 3.
-Compensating balance arrangements need only be disclosed for the latest fiscal year. - 4.
-Compensating balances included in Account 703, Special Deposits and in Account 717, Other Funds, should also be separately disclosed below. - 5.
+Compensating balance arrangements need only be disclosed for the latest fiscal year. - Compensating balances included in Account 703, Special Deposits and in Account 717, Other Funds, should also be separately disclosed below. - 5.
 Compensating balance arrangements are sufficiently material to require disclosure in footnotes when the aggregate of written and oral agreement balances amount to 15% or more of liquid assets (current cash balances, restricted and unrestricted, plus marketable securities). - 6.
 When a carrier is not in compliance with a compensating balance requirement, that fact should be disclosed, along with stated and possible sanctions, whenever such possible sanctions may be immediate (not vague or unpredictable) and material.

-This represents a \$15 million line of credit for the Indiana Rail Road Company.
+This represents a \$22,000 line of credit for the Indiana Rail Road Company.
 The line of credit is guaranteed by Midland United Corporation.
-As of 12/25/2009, the outstanding balance was \$9,868 million with an unused portion of \$5,132 million.
-The interest rate at 12/25/2009 was 1.08406%.
-The maximum outstanding at any one time was \$11,256 million and the weighted average interest rate was 1.16% for the period.
+As of 12/31/2010, the outstanding balance was \$10,606 with an unused portion of \$11,394.
+The interest rate at 12/31/2010 for the used portion was 2.753%, and the unused portion was 0.250%.
+The maximum used portion outstanding at any one time was \$15,524 during 2010, and the weighted average interest rate was 2.503% for the used portion during that time.